 1. In medium saucepan, boil broth, 1/2 c. of milk and the seasonings for 1-2 minutes.

 2. In a bowl, whisk together remaining milk and flour.
-Add to boiling mixture and continue whisking until mixture boils and thickens.
+Whisking still, add to gently boiling mixture and continue whisking until mixture boils and thickens.

 3. Remove from heat and add to your favorite dish.